merkatorgis/docker4gis/docs/clouddevenv.md

 ## Setup Cloud VM

 Choose your cloud provider.
 We tried Azure & Digital Ocean; steps for others would be quite similar.
+Kudos to [Jerry Gamblin](https://github.com/jgamblin) for his [blog on this subject](https://jerrygamblin.com/2016/10/19/ubuntu-remote-desktop-on-digital-ocean/), and to [Brendan Forster](https://github.com/shiftkey/desktop) for his Linux fork of GitHub Desktop.

 ### Azure